rlibaert

 }

-There exist tools such as the VSCode Dev Containers extension that make it even more simple to create, manage and run development containers.
+Devcontainers are pretty well integrated in VSCode thanks to the VSCode Dev Containers extension, simplifying greatly creation, management and overall usage of development containers.
 Personally, I settled on DevPod as it allows me to use Zed instead.

 Fedora Silverblue